gaurav1999/gaurav1999.github.io/_posts/2017-11-13-Capturing-the-Land-of-Usernames.md

 ## Let's ponder for a while

 Amidst everything in the world, I am very fond of **stars** in particular, reasons being clear,they are **inanimate** ,you don't have to bother about their behaviour which is certainly **predictable** unlike the animate elements.
-Have you ever wondered that it's  a star which keeps blazing even when it's the day time until the fateful day of its fuel depletion is reached .I must say ,stars indeed are a source of illumination and eternal enlightenment.
+Have you ever wondered that it's  a star which keeps blazing even when it's the day time until the fateful day of its fuel depletion arrives .I must say ,stars indeed are a source of illumination and eternal enlightenment.
 So you can make them your dedicated companion for the span of entire 24 hours .*(you won't have even your dearest friend the entire day with you , but a star will surely be)*

- >I require this a lot because the silly me gets into various issues while working on development and at times need to spend nights trying to hack them.
+ >I require this a lot because the silly me gets into various issues while working on development and at times need to spend nights trying to hack my way out.

 Finally , I firmly finalised to choose my zodiac sign's brightest star **ANTARES** to be my user name for my accounts.
 >If you did scatch your head for a while you could have guessed my zodiac sign too ;p